sky-uk/terraform-provider-nsx/README.md

 ### Limitations

+* There are two ways of providing Agents to the DHCP Relay Configuration.
+It has its own DHCP Relay Agent Resource and it can be provided inline inside of the DHCP Relay.
+Those two methods can not be mixed, and doing so will cause conflicts.

 * Security-tag resource requires vsphere-provider with moid parameter implemented. ([branch](https://github.com/sky-uk/terraform/tree/OREP-176) not yet pushed to upstream).
 Docker image link with already built vsphere-provider available in getting started link above. - This issue was actually solved on terraform v0.9.6 - pull request here  (https://github.com/hashicorp/terraform/pull/14793)